 STo wax or not to wax?

-See this publication on Instagram
+See this post on Instagram

-#PayeTonPoil ⠀ "In the middle of confinement, so I was in shorts at home, when my mother decides, after very insistent looks at my legs to tell me: "You should wax, at least by respect for others" Waxing by 'respect for others', already I do not do it for me, because I learned to realize that the hair is as natural for the woman as for the man, then to do it for others Knowing that this is not the first time that my mother reproaches me for my hairiness, the I felt humiliated, and I want to warn other girls who would have to deal with this kind of comment, to ignore it and to choose what to do with their body.I would like to warn other young girls who would have to deal with this kind of comment to ignore it and choose what to do with their bodies" ⠀ #myhair #januhairy #epilation #poil #lesprincessesontdespoils #pilophobie #moncorpsmonchoix #témoignage #bodypositivity #bodyhair #hairsense #hair #feminism #empowerment #bodypositive #allwomenarebeautiful #futureisfemale #thefutureisfeminist #bodyhairdontcare #noshavenoshame #normalizebodyhair
+#PayeTonPoil ⠀ "In the midst of confinement, so I was in shorts at home, when my mother decides, after some very insistent glances at my legs to tell me: "You should wax, at least out of respect for others" M'wax out of 'respect for others', already I don't do it for myself, because I've learned to realize that hair is as natural for Ia woman as it is for Ia man, so to do it for others Knowing that this isn't the first time my mother has reproached me for my hairiness, the I felt humiliated, and I'd like to warn other young girls who might have to deal with this kind of comment, to ignore it and choose for themselves what to do with their bodies.yourself what to do with your body" ⠀ #maipoils #januhairy #epilation #poil #lesprincessesontdespoils #pilophobie #moncorpsmonchoix #témoignage #bodypositivity #bodyhair #lesensdupoil #hair #feminism #emancipation #bodypositive #allwomenarebeautiful #futureisfemale #thefutureisfeminist #bodyhairdontcare #noshavenoshame #normalizebodyhair